Murder of Rachael Runyan: Background

 Rachael Marie Runyan was born on June 23, 1979, in Weber County, Utah, the second child and only daughter of Jeff and Elaine Runyan.
 She had an older brother, Justin, and a younger brother, Nathan.

-The Runyan family had moved to Sunset from Tennessee just before Rachael's birth; her mother would later recall she and her husband had believed Sunset—then a community of 6,000 inhabitants—would be a "wonderful and safe place" to raise their children.
+The Runyan family had moved to Sunset from Tennessee just before Rachael's birth; her mother later recalled she and her husband believed Sunset—then a community of 6,000 inhabitants—would be a "wonderful and safe place" to raise their children.
 Rachael was a child beauty queen, having been crowned "Little Miss Sunset" the year before her murder.
 She has been described by her mother as a well-behaved child who, often being too young to participate in playground games with Justin and other children, was content to simply sit aside and suck her thumb watching the other children play.
 This habit had led to her mother occasionally teasing Rachael that she would become "bucktoothed" as an adult, to which Rachael would simply giggle.
 Despite the sense of security Jeff and Elaine Runyan felt within the community of Sunset, both parents repeatedly warned their children of the dangers of trusting anybody they did not know who attempted to lure them from their home or any safe environment.

 The family lived in a modest home adjacent to the Doxey Elementary School playground.
-A park the three children were fond of in which they regularly played, Mitchell Park, was also near their home.
-In the summer of 1982, Jeff and Elaine Runyan installed a gate in their backyard fence, so the family could easily access this playground.
+A park the three children were fond of where they regularly played, Mitchell Park, was also near their home.
+During the summer of 1982, Jeff and Elaine Runyan installed a gate in their backyard fence, so the family could easily access this playground.